XR232USB - True Random Numbers @ USB

 entropy of the gained random data would degrade.)

-Overall efficiency seems similar to that of the Von Neumann method.
-While
+Overall efficiency is similar to the Von Neumann method.
+Despite the digitized noise

-digital signal at the comparator output will most likely have a permanent bias
+at the second comparator's output will most likely have a remaining bias of some

-of some percent, the first computational steps of bitsampling will ensure
+percent, the first computational steps of bitsampling make sure that the bits

-In a second step every 8 random bits are bundled to form a byte, which is then
+In a second step every 8 random bits are combined to form a byte, which is then

-XORed with an older byte from the random pool.
-All available bytes in the
+XORed with older byte from the random pool.
+Doing so, all bytes in the

 random pool are repeatedly refreshed with an average processing speed of